deadlyvipers/dojo_rules/introduction.md

 I'm Bram, for me Shit Just Git Real.
-I want to become a ninja throwing git's at my frienemy's.
+I want to become a ninja in the HTML and CSS path throwing git's at my frienemy's.